 The gritty neglected suburbs of Paris are now infamous as the home of alienated youth, who sometimes turn to Islamic fundamentalism.
 What is less known is the fate of young women there, like Samira Bellil, who started a movement to stop the violence of which she herself was a victim.
 Tragically, Samira died of cancer after this 60 Minutes report, but her movement lives on.

-After the vicious bus attack on a woman in India, and the national outcry it precipitated, it's worth taking another look at this 60 Minute report produced by Andrew Tkach and correspondet Christian Amanpour.
-It looks at an equally onerous problem faced by Indian women - ruinous doweries that spawn violence, greed and even the alarming dissaperance of millions of Indian girls.
+After the vicious attacks on a women using buses in India, and the national outcry it precipitated, it’s worth taking another look at this 60 Minute report produced by Andrew Tkach and correspondent Christian Amanpour.
+It looks at an equally onerous problem faced by Indian women - ruinous doweries that spawn violence, greed and even the alarming disappearance of millions of Indian girls.

 In India, discrimination again Dalits or Untouchables is illegal, widespread and shameful.
 Now video volunteers are documenting the daily bouts of humiliation they encounter in a campaign to finally “end this age old oppression.”
 Producers Andrew Tkach and Scott Bronstein document untouchability with Christiane Amanpour in this 60 Minutes report.